Hearing and Vision Services

 - holds objects close to the eyes

-If your child is experiencing any of these symptoms, contact the health department location of your choice to schedule a free screening.
+If your child is experiencing any of these symptoms, contact the Department of Public Health location of your choice to schedule a free screening.
 The earlier a problem is identified, the sooner it may be corrected and permanent damage may be prevented!

 School Screenings